Location

 Short course description:

-• The impact of ammonia on sensitive ecosystems
+• Impact of ammonia on ecosystems and air quality.

 Course objectives:

-1. Understanding of ammonia as an air pollutant, including effects of ammonia on ecosystems and human health.
+1. Gain a comprehensive understanding of ammonia as an air pollutant, focusing on its impacts on ecosystems, air quality, and human health.

-3. Understanding UK government policies on reducing ammonia emissions and mitigating impacts.
+3. Explore UK government policies and regulations aimed at reducing ammonia emissions and learn strategies for mitigating its environmental impacts.

 Target audience: